aoloe/php-markdown/README.md

 - convert ' -- ' through `&ndash;` (other typographic features planned)
 - converts markdown inside of `<td>` elements

+Notes:

+- with markdown-extra there is already a support for some markdown inside of html tags:
+  `<div class="highlight" markdown="1">`
+  it needs some more testing...

 ## Inspiration that could come from Scholarly-Markdown

 <http://scholarlymarkdown.com/Scholarly-Markdown-Guide.html>